GaryHostt/Oracle_Integration/README.md

 ## Additional Workshops

+The workshops below are excellent for getting started with the various components of OIC, in isolation or together, and they seek to minimize reliance on having pre-existing external systems with which to integrate.

 ### Beginner Workshops

-The 4 workshops below are excellent for getting started with the various components of OIC, in isolation or together, and they seek to minimize reliance on having pre-existing external systems with which to integrate.

 [Integration workshop with Process](https://github.com/OracleCPS/oracleintegrationday)

-- The above workshop, labs 100 & 300 contains great starters for basic Application Integration while seeing a variety of its toolset such as switch statements, javascript labraries, and more.
+- Here, labs 100 & 300 contains great starters for basic Application Integration while seeing a variety of its toolset such as switch statements, javascript labraries, and more.
 Lab 400 has a great introduction for Process Automation that builds on the previous work.
 The next two workshops below expand on the use case while showing VBCS and integration with other systems.

 [VBCS, Process, REST](https://github.com/OracleCPS/aiconlineshopping)